ttt-fifo/python-dynamicload/README.md

 git clone https://github.com/ttt-fifo/python-dynamicload
 ```

-* CWD to the local dyrectory of the cloned repo:
+* CWD to the local directory of the cloned repo:

 ```
 cd python-dynamicload